Den här artikeln finns även på Svenska

 How do I sign the agreement?

-Can I give you instructions as a customer?
+Can I give you instructions as a client?

-Yes, you have the legal right to replace the preprinted instructions, that we have developed, as an attachment to the DPA.
-However, our instructions usually cover the needs of our customers to comply with the GDPR.
-You can send your instructions to firstname.lastname@example.org, and we will look forward to creating a customized service for you.
+Yes, you have the legal right to demand we use your instructions instead of our preprinted instructions, that we have developed, as an attachment to the DPA.
+However, our instructions usually cover the needs of our clients to comply with the GDPR.
+Yet again extra instructions on the specific processing of personal information in your application hosted in our services are probably impossible for us to guarantee and most likely we cant offer the service you need.
+You are free to send your instructions you wish we honor to email@example.com.
 If the instructions need to be reviewed by lawyers, Oderland will be entitled to compensation for this.
-However, we will ask the customer first before sending them for review.
+However, we will ask the client first before sending them for review.

 How do you handle logs, broken hard drives and backups?